 Formats rise and evolve.
 Typhoon may choose to adapt the format over time (with lots of forewarning).
 However, the authors' have built several Kubernetes "distros" before and learned from mistakes - Terraform modules are the right format for now.

-Typhoon supports Container Linux and Fedora Atomic 28.
-These two operating systems were chosen because they offer:
+Typhoon supports Container Linux and the Flatcar Linux derivative.
+These operating systems were chosen because they offer:

 - Minimalism and focus on clustered operation